 This is also a recipe that takes time for cooling and refrigerating, so you'll want to plan that into your baking schedule.
-I find it best to start these types of recipes first, then move on to something else while they're cooling (like coating nuts in chocolate or some other thing).
+I find it best to start these types of recipes first, if I'm making more things, then move on to something else while they're cooling (like coating nuts in chocolate or some other thing).

-Like all our holiday treats, these will be covered in plastic and foil and frozen until it’s time to gift them – I have yet to find a goodie that doesn't hold up well to freezing for a few weeks.
-I've even frozen our Moose Munch Caramel Corn when we didn't get them to whoever they were meant for and it was fine (which actually totally amazed me!).
-If you try these bars, let me know what you think of them!Print
+TIP: I have yet to find a goodie that doesn't hold up well to freezing for a few weeks to a couple months.
+I've even frozen our Moose Munch Caramel Corn when we didn't get the bag to whomever they were meant for and it was fine (which actually totally amazed me!).

 Grain Free Almond Chocolate Truffle Bars

-- 1/2 c. butter, softened (1 stick)
+- 1/2 cup butter softened (1 stick)

-- 1/2 tsp. pure vanilla extract
+- 1/2 teaspoon pure vanilla extract

-- 1/4 tsp. salt
+- 1/4 teaspoon salt

-- 2 c. almond flour
+- 2 cup almond flour

-- 1 TB. coconut flour
+- 1 tablespoon coconut flour

-- 1 lb. bittersweet chocolate, chopped (or about 2 2/3-cup chips)
+- 1 pound bittersweet chocolate chopped (or about 2 ⅔ cups chips)

-- 2/3 c. whipping cream
+- 2/3 cup whipping cream

 - pinch salt